MHenderson/sudoku-modelling/article/rst/my_paper.rst

 The general ``solve`` function of ``sudoku.py`` knows how to build the constraint model above, find a solution via the propogation algorithm of ``python-constraint`` and translate the solution into a completed Sudoku puzzle. ::

-    >>> s = solve(Puzzle(d, 3), model = 'CP')
+    >>> s = solve(p, model = 'CP')

-In fact, the model keyword argument in this case is redundant, as ``'CP'`` is the default value.
+Here, ``p`` is a ``Puzzle`` instance.
+In fact, the ``model = 'CP'`` keyword argument in this case is redundant, as ``'CP'`` is the default value of ``model``.

 Graph models
 ~~~~~~~~~~~~

 A graph model for Sudoku is presented in [Var05]_.
 In this model, every cell of the Sudoku grid is represented by a node of the graph.
 The edges of the graph are given by the dependency relationships between cells.
 In other words, if two cells lie in the same row, column or box, then their nodes are joined by an edge in the graph.

 In the graph model, a Sudoku puzzle is given by a partial assignment of colors to the nodes of the graph.
 The color assigned to a node corresponds to a value assigned to the corresponding cell.
 A solution of the puzzle is given by a coloring of the nodes with colors :math:`$\{1,\ldots,n^2\}$` which extends the original partial coloring.
 A node coloring of the Sudoku graph which corresponds to a completed puzzle has the property that adjacent vertices are colored differently.
-Such a node coloring is called 'proper'.
+Such a node coloring is called *proper*.

 The Sudoku graph model in ``sudoku.py`` is implemented using ``networkx v1.1``.
 This open-source Python graph library is available at `http://networkx.lanl.gov/ <http://networkx.lanl.gov/>`_